MamunHoque/angular2-universal-material-firebase/README.md

 # Angular Universal with Material and Firebase Server Side Rendering

-### Current status: Server rendering is working on one route.
+### Current status: Server rendering is working locally with all material components.
+Need to create Firebase Cloud Function that serves the application.
 To do:

 * ~~Create base application using Angular-Cli~~